Silver Quarters

 Junk Silver Quarters

-Circulated coins minted prior to 1965 have little to no collector or numismatic value.
+Circulated coins minted before 1965 have little to no collector or numismatic value.
 They are often referred to as “Junk Silver.”

 Buying Junk Silver Quarters is a popular way for precious metals investors to acquire silver for a meager premium over melt value.
 These silver quarters are also in high demand with “preppers” because they are fractional silver coins that are widely recognizable for their intrinsic value and can easily be used as a means of bartering if or when the economy as we know it collapses.
-However unlikely that is to occur, it’s entirely possible.
+However unlikely that may be, it’s entirely possible.

 The most common Junk Silver items that investors and preppers flock towards are Washington Silver Quarters in $10 face value bankrolls and bags.